-- Pizza dough: I recommend this Greek style pizza dough (recipe below) but you can also use store-bought or homemade pizza dough.
+- Pizza dough – Store-bought will work, but we love this Greek-style pizza dough (recipe below) or homemade pizza dough.

-- Marinara sauce: Use your favorite pasta sauce or make your own marinara sauce.
+- Pizza sauce – use your favorite marinara sauce or make your homemade pizza sauce.
 Spread a thin layer of sauce across the bottom of the dough.

-- Sprinkle the top of the pizza before it’s cooked with some Italian seasoning for additional flavor.
+- Italian seasoning – sprinkle the top of the pizza before it’s cooked with some Italian seasoning for additional flavor.

 For more great recipes made in cast iron skillets be sure and try Cast Iron Cinnamon Rolls, Homemade Apple Pie, Apple Hand Pies, Skillet Blueberry Pie, and Homemade Apple Crisp.

-Step 1: Make homemade pizza dough or use store-bought dough.
-(Directions and pizza dough recipe below)
+- Make homemade pizza dough or use store-bought dough.
+(Directions and pizza dough recipe below.)

-Step 3: Divide the pizza dough– Once the dough has risen in your mixing bowl, divide the pizza dough into rounds.
+- Divide pizza dough– Once the dough has risen in your mixing bowl, divide the pizza dough into rounds.

 Use ingredients you have in the fridge for your toppings.
 I used homemade marinara sauce, sweet sausage, caramelized onions and pizza-blend cheese.